jgallimore/microbit/devenv/README.md

-The following steps aren't included in the image build process due to the web service login requirements and the need to sign up to the BBC micro:bit NDA to access some of the repositories prior to the official launch.
+The following steps aren't included in the image build process due to the web service login requirements and the need to sign up to the BBC micro:bit NDA to access the Device Access Layer (DAL) repository prior to the official launch.

 The first step is to configure the appropriate system target in the
 container: